don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 * **Behavioral IPS (CrowdSec):** Acts as the "Immune System."
 It parses logs across all services to identify distributed brute-force attacks or L7 "scans" and blocks them at the firewall level.
 * **Local Brute-Force Shield (Fail2Ban):** Provides high-speed, local banning for repeated authentication failures on critical infrastructure (SSH, Core Ops).

-### 5.3 The SovrIT Steward (Security SLM)
+### 5.3 The SovrIT Steward (Security LLM)
-The SovrIT Steward is a dedicated Security Small Language Model (SLM) that acts as the intelligent "Overseer" of the substrate.
+The SovrIT Steward is a dedicated Security Large Language Model (LLM) that acts as the intelligent "Overseer" of the substrate.
 * **The Intelligence Engine:** Utilizes local, security-tuned models (e.g., **VaultGemma** or **Cyber-Llama**) running on the Compute/LLM Node.
 * **Role: Alert Triage & Correlation:** Instead of flooding the user with raw logs, SovrIT Steward correlates disparate events.
     * *Example:* Correlating a blocked SSH attempt (Fail2Ban) with a new device on the network (NetAlertX) to elevate the threat level.